clearpath-gbp/clearpath_onav_examples-release/README.md

 <img src="clearpath_onav_api_examples/images/clearpath_robotics_transparent_dark.png" alt="Clearpath Logo" width="50%" />&nbsp;

-Welcome to the Clearpath Robotics OutdoorNav OutdoorNav examples repository!
+Welcome to the Clearpath Robotics OutdoorNav examples repository!
 These examples outline how to use the API to define and execute missions.

 ## Building the Examples